jskskjnekd/Directory-Encryption-Tool/README.md

 Lock and locker are working.
 Unlock.go and Unlocker.go should be nearly identical except unlocker.go should have the following steps
 1. Validate subject (same as locker.go)

-2. verify signature in keyfile.sig
+2. verify signature in keyfile.sig with only command line inputs -p and -d

 3. read aeskey (ciphertext) from keyfile and store